Awards: PhD, MPhil

 You will carry out independent research resulting in an original contribution to knowledge in your chosen area, guided by your supervisor.
 You will submit a thesis and defend it in an assessed oral exam.

-Alongside this research, all our researchers are offered a comprehensive training programme that is an integral part of our research degrees.
-You will gain skills that will serve you for the rest of life, making you a more confident and knowledgeable person, and equipping you in both technical and soft skills.
+Alongside this research, all our researchers are offered training that is an integral part of our research degrees.
+You will gain skills that will serve you for the rest of your life, making you a more confident and knowledgeable person, and equipping you in both technical and soft skills.

 We have an active research community.
-PhD students present at and attend research seminars in their research institutes, and talks by visiting speakers.
-Our Engineering Graduate Society organises networking, and training events across the School.
+PhD, MPhil and MScR students present at and attend research seminars in their research institutes, alongside talks by visiting speakers.
+Our Engineering Graduate Society organises networking and training events across the School.

 You can find additional information on our training and support below.
 This includes a link to the current handbook for postgraduate research students in the School of Engineering.